dmshvetsov/dmitryshvetsov.com/content/shorts/erc-20-allowance-problem.md

 Newer ERC-1155 standard only amplify the problem.
 ERC-1155 contracts may have more than one asset in a single contract and do have a function to delegate right to transfer all assets without any limits.

 ERC-20 allowance mechanism cannot be the future of finance for the masses.
-We need better technology but while we build it use the amazing [Revoke.cash web app](https://revoke.cash) to check your current allowance and [is my crypto wallet safe app](https://dmitryshvetsov.com/apps/is-my-crypto-wallet-safe/) to check if you have any allowance in hacked smart contracts.
+We need better technology but while we build it use the amazing [Revoke.cash web app](https://revoke.cash) to revoke risky allowances and [is my crypto wallet safe app](https://dmitryshvetsov.com/apps/is-my-crypto-wallet-safe/) to check if you have allowances in hacked smart contracts.

-You can help and contribute by reporting hacked smart contracts to me on twitter or submitting a pull request to the list of hacked smart contracts repository [https://github.com/dmshvetsov/hacked-smart-contracts](https://github.com/dmshvetsov/hacked-smart-contracts)
+**You can help and contribute** by reporting hacked smart contracts to me on twitter or submitting a pull request to the list of hacked smart contracts repository [https://github.com/dmshvetsov/hacked-smart-contracts](https://github.com/dmshvetsov/hacked-smart-contracts)